-The average catches of herring indicated higher abundances in 2017 as compared to the last two years.
+The average catches of herring indicated similar abundances in 2019 as compared to the recent years.
 The surveyed area changes somewhat between years and this can affect the observed biomass.
-However, the acoustic registrations were lower than should be expected from the amount caught in the surface trawl hauls.

-Herring was observed in a broad band from northeast of the Faroes in a northwestern direction towards Iceland (Figure 1 and 3).
+Herring was observed in a broad band from east of the Faroes in a northwestern direction towards Iceland (Figure 1 and 3).
 The herring in the Faroese survey area may originate from several herring stocks, and the herring has not been split into stocks in this report.
 The herring east of the Faroes is thought to be mainly local Faroese autumn-spawning herring (Figure 1).
 The herring north of the Faroes and towards Iceland is Norwegian spring-spawning herring, while the herring close to eastern Iceland can be of the Icelandic summer-spawning origin (Figure 1 and 3).